tilt-dev/tilt.build/blog/_posts/2021-07-12-portforwarding-is-awesome.md

 In 2021, we mostly write servers.
 That's why it's important to have a toolkit for working with network sockets!

-In this post, we're going to do a quick tour of the tools we (Tilt-team) work with everyday, how we use them, and how we're trying to make it easier to manage them.
+In this post, we're going to do a quick tour of the tools we (the Tilt team) work with everyday and how we use them.
+In particular:

+1. `socat`, the assembly language of socket tools.

+2. `kubectl port-forward`, an essential building block of any Kubernetes-based dev environment.

+3. Tilt's `PortForward` API, a self-healing wrapper around `kubectl port-forward`.

+I've been thinking through what different tools are good for, looking at how they interoperate with each other, and came up with a framework for figuring out which one is right for what I'm working on.

+You don't have to use these tools in particular, but I hope you'll learn something new!

 ## Reverse-engineering multi-service apps with `socat`